 Of the bakeries in Copenhagen I've listed so far, Andersen & Maillard is the most spacious.
 It felt more like I was in a cafe than a bakery.

-I was here to try the incredible-looking chocolate croissant filled with chocolate ganache.
-I can report that it's worth the trip alone.
+I was here to try the incredible-looking chocolate croissant filled with chocolate ganache, and it alone was worth the trip.

-They do kick it up a notch in the warmer months by serving soft ice cream in the espresso croissant (instead of using a cone).
+They kick it up a notch in the warmer months by serving soft ice cream in the espresso croissant.

 Now that's something I'd want to try after my experience with gelato and bread in Bologna.